Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 ### Task 3: Deploy the Scale-Out File Server (SOFS) cluster

-In this task, you will deploy the scale-out file server (SOFS) cluster that will be hosting file share for the SAP ASCS servers by using an Azure Resource Manager QuickStart template from GitHub available at <https://github.com/robotechredmond/301-storage-spaces-direct-md> .
+In this task, you will deploy the scale-out file server (SOFS) cluster that will be hosting a file share for the SAP ASCS servers by using an Azure Resource Manager QuickStart template from GitHub available at <https://github.com/robotechredmond/301-storage-spaces-direct-md> .
 You will use the following settings during deployment:

 -   Resource group: **s2d-RG**